 Your stove should be inspected annually to ensure all seals are present and correct and to gauge the condition of the internal components.
-The service should be done by a HETAS registered engineer who also perform a spillage test and ascertain the correct functioning of the plumbing circuit.
+The service should be done by a registered engineer.

 Trouble-shooting

 Smoke comes out of the stove when the loading door is opened.